65536william/docspring-documentation/docs/guides/template-editor/field-data-types.md

 ### Formulas

-A _Number_ field can be a formula that performs a calculation.
-Formulas can reference other _Number_ fields.
+A _Number_ field can be a formula which performs a calculation.
+Formulas can also reference other _Number_ fields.
 View the [Formula documentation](./formulas) for more information about formula syntax, operators, and functions.

 ![Formulas](./formulas.png)

 ### Conditions

 When a _Number_ field is displayed as a _Check_ or _Shape_, you can define a Condition.
-The field will only be displayed when the value matches the condition.
+The field will only be inserted into the PDF when the value matches the condition.
 The condition predicate can be one of: _Equals_, _Greater or Equal_, _Greater_, _Less or Equal_, _Less_, or _In Range_.

 ![Number Conditions](./number-condition-range.png)